SomeAussieGaymer/Object-Generator/README.md

 - Objects are automatically organized in folders by type
 - Layer and tag assignments are handled automatically
 - Shadow casting is optimized based on LOD level

+## License

+This tool is available under the MIT License.
+See the LICENSE file for details.